 Embry-Riddle Announces Research Park Partners; Names Complex to Honor U.S. Rep. John Mica

-Currently under construction in Embry-Riddle’s Research Park in Daytona Beach, the MicaPlex is designed specifically for existing business, entrepreneurs, and startups looking to lead the next wave of industry innovation.
+Currently under construction in Embry-Riddle’s Research Park in Daytona Beach, Fla., the MicaPlex is designed specifically for existing business, entrepreneurs and startups looking to lead the next wave of industry innovation.

-In a two-tier system that reflects varied areas of expertise, the Nexus Partners are International Speedway Corp. (professional sports) and DuvaSawko (healthcare business solutions).
-The Resident Partners are Cobb Cole (technology transfer legal services), FireSpring Fund (technology startup funding), James Moore (accounting), Vann Data Services (information technology) and venVelo (venture capital).
-Using the MicaPlex as their base, and collaborating with Embry-Riddle faculty and students, they will research, develop, and launch new technologies and business startups.
+In a two-tier system that reflects varied areas of expertise, Nexus Partners at the MicaPlex will be positioned to influence, contribute and access the Research Park's burgeoning businesses and new tech enterprises.
+Nexus Partners are: the International Speedway Corp. (professional sports) and DuvaSawko (healthcare business solutions).
+Resident Partners at the MicaPlex will provide professional advice, direction and services to assist startup ventures in advancing new technologies toward commercialization and launch.
+Resident partners are Cobb Cole (technology transfer legal services), FireSpring Fund (technology startup funding), James Moore (accounting), Vann Data Services (information technology) and venVelo (venture capital).
+Read more about the partner companies here.

-The announcement was made Tuesday to a standing-room only audience gathered next to the construction site on Clyde Morris Boulevard just south of the Daytona Beach Campus.
-Gathered on stage were the guest of honor, U.S. Rep. John Mica (R-Fla.); Volusia County Council Chairman Jason Davis; and Daytona Beach Mayor Derrick Henry.
-They were joined by Embry-Riddle officials Mori Hosseini, Chairman of the Board of Trustees; Dr. Karen Holbrook, Interim President; and Dr. Maj Mirmirani, Dean of the College of Engineering.
+The new partnerships were announced Aug.
+2 to a standing-room only audience gathered next to the construction site on Clyde Morris Boulevard, just south of the Daytona Beach Campus.
+On hand for the announcement were honored guest, U.S. Rep. John Mica (R-Fla.); Volusia County Council Chairman Jason Davis; and Daytona Beach Mayor Derrick Henry.
+They were joined by Embry-Riddle officials Mori Hosseini (HonDoc '13; '78, '79, '82, DB), chairman of the Board of Trustees; Karen A. Holbrook,interim university president; and Maj Mirmirani, dean of the College of Engineering at the Daytona Beach Campus.
 Several other government and community officials, business leaders, and university trustees, faculty and staff were also in attendance.

-View Embry-Riddle’s photos or read the Daytona Beach News-Journal’s coverage of the event
+View Embry-Riddle’s photos or read the Daytona Beach News-Journal’s coverage of the event.
+Watch a video of the MicaPlex construction.

 Davis added, “I’m proud of our local businesses that are pooling their expertise in one central place here at the MicaPlex.
 These new partners represent some of the best talent not only in our county, but all of Central Florida.”